vitaly-t/pg-promise/README.md

 ```

 # Testing
-* Install project dependencies:
+* Install the library's dependencies:
 ```
 $ npm install
 ```
-* Make sure the tests can connect to your local test database, according to connection details in
+* Make sure all tests can connect to your local test database, using the connection details in
 [test/db/header.js](https://github.com/vitaly-t/pg-promise/blob/master/test/db/header.js).
-Either match your database configuration or change the connection details in that file.
+Either set up your test database accordingly or change the connection details in that file.

 * Initialize the database with some test data:
 ```